juanramirezc2/learning-react/README.md

 only for learn react js

 npm install
-npm install webpack -g
+sudo npm install babel webpack-dev-server webpack -g use npm start for start server on localhost:3333

-use webpack -watch for watch jsx files
+you can change the port in the webpack.config file